MEET JOE

 I used to own a nightclub/music venue in Biggleswade and used to book The Dekkertones long before I joined as I just loved them and they always packed the place out which was good for bar takings!
 On one occasion I mentioned to them that I played guitar and that if they were ever looking for a dep, I’d happily fill in for them.
 Low and behold, about 2 years later I get a call asking me to join!

 During the phone call asking me to join, Glenn actually FaceTimed me as I’d just got out of the shower.
-I don’t know if he saw my ballbag or anything else to this day.
+I don’t know if he saw anything more than he should’ve or not!

 How did you learn to play your instrument?

-I was inspired to pick up the guitar by my stepdad who is an absolute monster on guitar.
+I was inspired to pick up the guitar by my stepdad who is an incredible guitarist.
 But ultimately I taught myself and then just went to him for pointers when I needed them.
 I’d like to think I was catching him up a bit by now.

 I started playing when I was 11 so I’ve now played for 26 years.
-I didn’t get on with lessons at school (I had about 3).
-I just couldn’t stand being made to play 3 blind mice and other equally monotonous shite, so I taught myself how to read guitar tabs.
-I used to save my money and buy tab books, but the one that really elevated my playing was learning to play the 'Master of Puppets’ album by Metallica.
+I taught myself how to read guitar tabs and music, then used to save all of my money from my part time job on the market to buy tablature books, but the one that really elevated my playing was learning to play the 'Master of Puppets’ album by Metallica.

 I’m still learning and always will be til the day I die.